What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 Typical Cleaning In Place Cycle Steps

-Utility for cleaning in place is selected based on the requirement such as Water For Injection (WFI), Purified Water (PW), Potable Water (PoW), etc.
+Every healthcare industry develops and employs its own cleaning procedures.
+Common utilities for cleaning in place are Water For Injection (WFI), Purified Water (PW), Potable Water (PoW), etc. depending on the type of product.

 Traditional vs. Automated